WICG/navigation-api/README.md

 // Use a new URL and state.
 await appHistory.navigate(url, { state });

-// You can also pass navigateInfo for the navigate event handler to receive: await appHistory.navigate(url, { state, navigateInfo });
+// You can also pass info for the navigate event handler to receive: await appHistory.navigate(url, { state, info });
 ```

 Note how unlike `history.pushState()`, `appHistory.navigate()` will by default perform a full navigation, e.g. scrolling to a fragment or navigating across documents.
 Single-page apps will usually intercept these using the `navigate` event, and convert them into same-document navigations by using `event.respondWith()`.